KPRoche/kubestellar/docs/content/contribution-guidelines/contribute-github.md

 If you have any questions about contributing, don't hesitate to reach out to us on the KubeStellar-dev [Slack channel](https://kubernetes.slack.com/archives/C058SUSL5AA/).

 ## Licensing
-KubeStellar is [Apache 2.0 licensed](LICENSE.md) and we accept contributions via GitHub pull requests.
+KubeStellar is [Apache 2.0 licensed](license.md) and we accept contributions via GitHub pull requests.

-Please read the following guide if you're interested in contributing to KubeStellar.

 ## Certificate of Origin